MomentaiBro/frontpage/README.md

 LALIHO!
 My name is Alexader 🌻 but please call me Xan.
 </br>
 </br>
-Forever curious and ready to learn something new, I'm a software engineer with an exuberant personality and a passion for putting humanity **back** into the tech field one project at a time!
+Forever curious and ready to learn something new, I'm a software engineer with an exuberant personality and a passion for creating cool landing pages!
 I'm inspired by my love for helping others, collecting stories, and those little moments where a code hasn't been working all day and you FINALLY figure it out.
 </div>
 </br>
 </br>